ajithrnayak/icebreaker/README.md

 # icebreaker
-An app with randomly picked icebreaker questions curated from r/Askreddit
+An app with curated icebreaker questions from r/Askreddit

 ![mockup](icebreaker-list.png)